 Edgar – Edgar is the easiest brawler to play with.
 He moves fast, charges his super quickly, jumps around, and heals with each attack.
 However, when you reach a high trophy count with him, people know what to expect.
 Plus with most brawlers having a knock-back, slow, or stun mechanic, there's many ways to hold an Edgar off.
 He's fun to play with, but not as good as some believe.
 However, Edgar dominates in Showdown when it comes to farming trophies.

 Edgar's Hypercharge at least improves his Super ability in almost every way.
 It increases his Super recharge rate after using his initial Super, while also increasing his damage, speed, and shields.
-Although it received a few tweaks in the previous update, it still makes Edgar a lot more intimidating.
+Although it received a few tweaks in a previous update, it still makes Edgar a lot more intimidating.
 However, his Let's Fly Gadget also no longer recharges his Hypercharge.

 Angelo – Overall, Angelo has some really cool mechanics that differentiates himself from the others.
 However, there's a few things about our new mosquito brawler that leaves much to be desired.
 Firstly, you need to continually aim to launch a more powerful projectile.
 While that's fine due to his fast movement speed, he can't auto-heal during the aiming phase.
 Imagine if Janet couldn't heal during her main attack's windup.